Sunday, February 28, 2016

 RUN L

 The good news is that even the stock Atari ST should be able to run any of its games perfectly fine - from either a floppy or (better still) a hard drive device.
 However, if you feel that the ZX81 is running in overdrive, then hit the UNDO key and adjust the speed limiter.
-I needed to do this for Pac-Man which was otherwise insanely too fast!
+I needed to do this for Pac-Man, which was otherwise insanely too fast!

-Yep, I might never have owned a ZX81 but I was shocked to discover many games that are surprisingly very playable.
+Yep, I might never have owned a ZX81, but I was shocked to discover many games that are surprisingly very playable.
 Albeit without sound or pixels...
-For starters, 3D Monster Maze by Malcolm Evans is a great example and is highly regarded as one of the best reasons why people many adore this old paperweight.
+For starters, 3D Monster Maze by Malcolm Evans is a great example and is highly regarded as one of the best reasons why people may adore this old paperweight.
 Truly, this game is way ahead of its time and perhaps even the first survival horror game using a first-person perspective? (check out Retro Resolution for a review!).

 The CryptO'pinion?